CrunchyData/crunchy-postgresql-manager/docs/swarm.md

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Notice that we assign labels to the docker daemon, these labels are used by CPM (via Swarm)
 to figure out the correct server to deploy containers upon.
+CPM requires you classify a server with a label key of 'profile' and value of 'SM', 'MED', or 'LG'.
+This label value is used to determine where a container will be placed during the provisioning process.
+Also, a label key of hostname is used to provide the user a way to provision a container upon a specific host.
+The value of the hostname key is the fully qualified host name of the server.

-###Startup
+### Startup
 On each server in your cluster, Start the swarm server agent listening to the local Docker API:
 ~~~~~~~~~~~~~~~~~~~~~~~~
 export LOCAL_HOST=192.168.0.103